Does Homeowners Insurance Cover Power Surges?

 Get repair or replacement estimates

 Have a licensed electrician inspect your wiring and electrical panel.
-Get written repair quotes for every damaged system and appliance.
-Your insurer may require multiple estimates.
+Get written quotes for every damaged system and appliance because your insurer may require more than one.

 5. 5